 Meaning of Balance Sheet: –

-The Balance Sheet is the statement showing the position of the assets and liabilities of the business in a particular accounting period.
-It is a list of balances of ledger account of assets, capital, and liabilities.
-The value of assets showing which we can realize from the market and The value of Liabilities shows which we have to pay in the future.
-Capital shows the amount invested by the owner into the business entity. it is the basis of the following account equation.
+It is the statement showing the position of the assets and liabilities of the business for a particular accounting period.
+It is a list of balances of the account of assets, capital, and liabilities.
+The value of assets shows which we can realize from the market and the value of Liabilities shows which we have to pay in the future.
+Capital shows the amount invested by the owner into the business entity. it is the basis of the following accounting equation.

 “Assets = Capital + Liabilities“